jmclellan/pathfinder/README.md

 - Golang, Javascript, React, more to come

 # TODO:
-- [ ] POC complete
+- [x] POC complete
     - [x] users have a portal where they can enter a list of coordinates.
-    - [ ] users can submit these coordinates to the server and have an optimized route returned to them
+    - [x] users can submit these coordinates to the server and have an optimized route returned to them
         - [x] backend support
-        - [ ] front end support
+        - [x] front end support
-        - [ ] communication between the two via reverse proxy for single enpoint
+        - [x] communication between the two via reverse proxy for single enpoint
-        - [ ] programs run as a service
     - [x] basic front end styling
     - [x] basic make file added
         - [x] command to rebuild go server